 Eventually, the White variety went extinct in the 1950s.
 The Auburn Javas were never recognized by the Association, even though both the White and Auburn Javas are still bred by some breeders.

 Java chickens are dual-purpose chickens.
 That is, they are reared for both meat and egg production.
 Their eggs are usually large and healthy, and they make an excellent carcass when eaten as meat.
-If the breeder is committed to caring for them and there are no fatal health problems, they can live up to 8 years, with the minimum lifespan being 5 years.
+With proper care and barring any fatal health issues, Java chickens can have a lifespan ranging from 5 to 8 years.

 They are also considered one of the best heritage breeds for living outside a farm.
 However, they became rarer when the new breeds they were used to create, such as Plymouth Rock, Rhode Island Red, etc., became more popular.